ConduitIO/conduit/docs/pipeline_configuration_files.md

 ## Pipeline Configuration Files
-Creating pipelines in Conduit is a simple process with many steps to define the resources and their configurations, this could be done through API or Conduit's UI.
-But to make this process even simpler and to make it possible to load pre-defined pipelines, we introduce **_Pipeline Configuration Files_**.
+Creating pipelines in Conduit consists of many steps to define the resources and their configurations, this could be done through API or Conduit's UI.
+But to make this process simpler and to make it possible to load pre-defined pipelines, we introduce **_Pipeline Configuration Files_**.

 Using pipeline configuration files you can define pipelines that are provisioned by Conduit at startup.